 The biggest improvements seen after taking this supplement were improved energy levels (58 percent), reduced pain (40 percent), and improved mood (35 percent).
-One fourth of people felt that this supplement also helped them with losing weight.
+One fourth of the people who took betaine with pepsin felt that this supplement also helped them with losing weight.

 Betaine HCl and pepsin can make a tremendous difference in a person’s symptoms because, once we begin to digest our proteins correctly, a few great things can happen:

 - The body may not need to expend as much energy on digestion, and since digestion is one of our body’s biggest energy expenditures, we often begin to have a surplus of energy.

 - The amino acids found in proteins become bioavailable, helping with the creation of neurotransmitters and fuel for our bodies.

 - We will be less likely to react to our foods, as the food particles will get broken down into individual amino acids before they move further down into our gut.

 - We will feel lighter after we eat, and will not have cravings for food when full.